DiegoPinto357/gamekeeper/playnite-extension/GameKeeperExport/README.md

 # GameKeeper Playnite Extension

-Export your Epic, GOG, and Xbox games from Playnite to a lightweight JSON file for use with GameKeeper.
+Export your Epic, GOG, Amazon, and Xbox games from Playnite to a lightweight JSON file for use with GameKeeper.

 ## Features

-- ✅ Exports only Epic, GOG, and Xbox games (excludes Steam)
+- ✅ Exports only Epic, GOG, Amazon, and Xbox games (excludes Steam)
 - ✅ Minimal file size (~100-500 KB vs 10+ MB full export)
 - ✅ Only includes essential fields (Name, Source, Playtime, Last Activity, etc.)
 - ✅ Accessible from Playnite's Extensions menu